 In the Western world, the surname is placed after the given name, whereas in some east Asian countries it is placed before the first name.

 A person’s surname is usually passed down from the father, but this isn’t always the case.

 A child may receive their mother’s surname as a result of maybe illegitimacy, for example.
-Sometimes people have a combination of names which is separated by a hyphen.
+Sometimes people have a combination of names that are separated by a hyphen.

-This is referred to as double surname or double-barrelled.
+This is referred to as a double surname or double-barrelled.

 A combination is usually the case when a woman does not want to lose her family name and therefore wants to preserve it.

 So, she will simply add her husband’s name to her own.

 This double surname can then be passed down to her children.

 Then some people change their name by deed poll.
 A deed poll allows a person to legally alter their name and so can be given a new identity.